12q1/githunt/README.md

 Primary search queries are made by fetching data from Github's search api.
 Please keep in mind that Github's public api has relatively strict rate limits.

-More user details are fetched again from Githubs /users endpoint once a selection has been made.
+More user details are fetched again from Github's /users endpoint once a selection has been made.
 Links to the user's gists, repository and profile are also generated at this point.

 This project was made for Zaaksysteem.nl as part of their application process.